life-itself/artearthtech.com/content/blog/2019-04-returning-to-mystery.md

 Our second Blind Spots event: Returning to mystery / Being unattached to certainty will take place on the 19th of May from 3.30pm-5h30pm at  St. Ethelburga’s Centre for Peace and Reconciliation, 78 Bishopsgate, London, EC2N 4AG.

-Artists, contemplatives, and scientists will explore similarities and differences between the many routes “out of our head” through art, mindfulness, nature, and therapy.
-We will also explore how our emotional attachment to knowledge and certainty keeps us in our heads and have an artistic ritual for the release of that attachment.
+Artists, therapists, activists and scientists will explore similarities and differences between the many routes “out of our head” through art, mindfulness, nature, and therapy and how these increase our awareness -- from personal trauma to climate change.
+We will also conclude with an artistic ritual for the release of impulse to grasp for certaintly and control, the impulse that keeps us out of the present.

 **Book your ticket now!**